DevTony101/devtony101/README.md

 Hello there 👋!
-My name is **Miguel Manjarres**, I'm from Colombia, and currently a System Engineer pregraduate and tech enthusiast.
+My name is **Miguel Manjarres**, I'm from **Colombia**, currently undergraduate in systems engineering and tech enthusiast.
 I really ♥ programming in general and to code in my spare time.
+Some technologies I enjoy working with include VueJS, SpringBoot (Java Web in general) and NodeJS.

-I also make blogs/post on **DEV**, chech them out!
+I also make blogs/post on **DEV**, check them out!

 **Pronouns**: He/Him.